-My taxi driving experience goes back 17 years, and it’s a great career for me.
+My taxi driving experience goes back to March 2001, and it’s a great career for me.
 Many people find The Knowledge really stressful, but I loved it!
 Don’t get me wrong, it was incredibly challenging, but I really appreciate having such an in-depth knowledge of London as I’ve always been interested in its history.

 I enjoy the social side of my job, meeting new people every day who are always pleased to see me and eager to chat.
 I like being able to surprise them on my tours and show them amazing sights they didn’t even know existed.

 Whilst the city and its architecture are amazing, I do have a soft spot for the parks and the River Thames.
 I like to share this with my customers and show them the beautiful green London I know and love.